msteffan/fundamentals/01_chapter/05_lesson.md

 Music              Pictures         Public
 ```

-The `ls` command, which loosely stands for "list", lists the contents of a folder.
+The `ls` command, which loosely stands for "list," lists the contents of a folder.

 It looks like there are some folders in here.
 Let's find out what's inside our `Documents` folder.
 In order to do so, let's first navigate to the Documents folder.